Police & Fire

 PARK CITY — A Summit County man is facing a slate of charges after police say he set fire to his RV, then broke into a Park City Mountain Resort warehouse and fired multiple shots inside.

-William Dougherty, 39, was formally charged Wednesday in Summit County’s 3rd District Court with aggravated burglary, three counts of property damage, reckless burning, and theft, according to court records.
+William Dougherty, 39, was formally charged this week in Summit County’s 3rd District Court with aggravated burglary, two counts of property damage exceeding $5,000, and four other misdemeanors, including reckless burning and theft.